jun9/fast/_posts/2021-05-19-Review-Meta-Analytic-review-of-experiments-examining-effects-extrinsic-rewards-on-intrinsic-motivation.md

 toc: false
 layout: post
 categories: [Reviews]
+title: Review - A meta-analytic review of experiments examining the effects of extrinsic rewards on intrinsic motivation
 ---
 Deci, E. L., Koestner, R., & Ryan, R. M. (1999).
 A meta-analytic review of experiments examining the effects of extrinsic rewards on intrinsic motivation.
 Psychological Bulletin, 125(6), 627–668. https:// https://doi.org/10.1037/0033-2909.125.6.627